 2. Install Google Chrome

-Install this browser using the Google Chrome website.
+Install the latest version of the Google Chrome web browser by using the Google Chrome website.

 3. Install the Proctorio plugin

 4. Use a Proctorio Practice Test to test whether your hardware, software and internet connection are adequate

 When your faculty makes a Proctorio Practice Test available, you will find this Proctorio Practice Test when you log in to TestVision.
 You can use this to test whether your own hardware (such as your laptop and camera/webcam), software and internet connection are good enough to take the exam.
 Make sure that you take the Proctorio Practice Test using the same set-up that you will be using for the real exam.
 Also ensure that (like with the real exam) you first close all unnecessary software and websites.
 A stable internet connection with a minimum upload speed of 1 Mbps is recommended for Proctorio.
 You can check the requirements to be able to take exams on Proctorio’s website at the bottom of the page under Proctorio Minimum System Requirements.